wuzhongyi1105/caddy-sample/README.md

 A [Docker](http://docker.com) image for [Caddy](http://caddyserver.com).
 This image includes the [git](https://caddyserver.com/docs/http.git) and [cloudflare](https://caddyserver.com/docs/tls.dns.cloudflare) plugins.
 Plugins can also be configured via the `plugins` build arg.

 ### Credit

 A big thank you to [abiosoft](https://github.com/abiosoft/caddy-docker) whos this image is forked off.

 [![](https://images.microbadger.com/badges/image/adriel/caddy.svg)](https://microbadger.com/images/adriel/caddy)

+### Telemetry

+Telemetry has been enabled by default on this image!
+If you do not want this please use another docker image.

 ### Getting Started

 ```sh